 Three decal sheets are provided and all decals are sharp and cleanly printed with very little edge flash.
 The instruction sheet is printed in Asian dialect and English, and the instructions feature easy to follow 7 step construction instructions, a single decal placement page, and a parts call out page.
 It is a tri-fold design and the images are large enough for simple construction to be completed.

 My overall impression of Aoshima's Thunderbird 2 & 4 kit is one of a well-designed, simple to assemble kit of a classic marionette kid’s TV show, the Thunderbrds.
 I can’t wait to crack open the box and get busy on a build review of this kit!

 Highs: interesting subject matter, crisply molded details with very little flash. short easy to follow instructions ensure a pleasurable buildLows: ejector pin marks in some locations will require some work, but should not be out of the range of even beginner modelers.Verdict: Although not yet built, I fully expect this one to be easy, quick, and look great with very little sanding or filling.

 About Brian (fhvn4d) FROM: MASSACHUSETTS, UNITED STATES

-I am 43 years old, and have been modelling in plastics most of my life.
+I am middle/late 40s, and have been modelling in plastics most of my life.
 I started around 7 years old, mostly aircraft and armor.
-I work full time as a Lieutenant on a career fire department, as well as a heavy equipment operator in the Army National Guard.
-I am also a member of FEMA Urban Search and...
+I work full time as a Lieutenant on a career fire department.
+I also currently am the secretary of the organization Armor Modeling Preservation Society.